Atlas II: Centaur II upper stage

 The second stage of Atlas II, the Centaur II, was the result of over 3 decades of flights and enhancements of the Centaur upper stage.
-Centaur II featured 2 RL-10A-3-3A engines, burning liquid hydrogen and liquid oxygen.
+Centaur II featured 2 RL10A-3-3A engines, burning liquid hydrogen and liquid oxygen.
 It featured propellant tanks 0.9 meters longer than its predecessor, Centaur I, giving the stage more propellant and therefore higher performance.
 Due to the super cold propellants inside Centaur, foam insulation was installed onto the outer metal skin on the stage to help mitigate propellant boiloff inside the tank.
 Centaur II's foam insulation was permanently attached to the side of the stage, whereas previous versions of the stage (including Centaur I) jettisoned their insulation panels during flight.

 The Centaur II upper stage (along with all other Centaur variants) used a pressure-stabilized propellant tank design and cryogenic propellants.
 The two stainless steel propellant tanks were separated by a common bulkhead, which helped keep mass down.
 Centaur II was 10.1 m long, carrying almost 17 t of fuel.
 The stage also featured 12 27 N hydrazine thrusters to orient the stage and settle the propellants prior to engine ignition.

-For the IIA and IIAS versions, Atlas used the Centaur IIA variant which featured 2 RL-10A-4 engines, providing higher thrust and efficiency over the RL-10A-3-3A.
+For the IIA and IIAS versions, Atlas used the Centaur IIA variant which featured 2 RL10A-4 engines, providing higher thrust and efficiency over the RL10A-3-3A.
 The two engines could be fitted with extendable nozzles, which would provide an increase in efficiency and therefore performance.

-Centaur II was further refined to create the Centaur III, which flew on the Atlas III and continues to fly today on the Atlas V. Atlas II was the final Atlas rocket that only had a dual-engine Centaur available, future rockets had the option for one or two RL-10 engines on Centaur.
-However, the Centaur V flying on the Vulcan rocket will only utilize two RL-10 engines.
+Centaur II was further refined to create the Centaur III, which flew on the Atlas III and continues to fly today on the Atlas V. Atlas II was the final Atlas rocket that only had a dual-engine Centaur available, future rockets had the option for one or two RL10 engines on Centaur.
+However, the Centaur V flying on the Vulcan rocket will only utilize two RL10 engines.